Introducing the Members of Our Board

 Alongside her non-executive director career Susan has practised as a commercial lawyer specialising in property and development, both as partner and managing partner.
 She has over 20 years experience in providing commercial and strategic advice, driving innovation and advising on property development.
 Susan is a NSW Law Society accredited specialist in property law.

-Dr Robin Stuart-Harris
+Professor Robin Stuart-Harris

 In November 1985 he returned to London, but migrated to Australia on a permanent basis in 1987 after accepting a position as a Medical Oncologist at Westmead Hospital.
-Whilst he was at Westmead Hospital, Dr Stuart-Harris also started outreach Medical Oncology clinics in both Bowral and Goulburn.
+Whilst he was at Westmead Hospital, Professor Stuart-Harris also started outreach Medical Oncology clinics in both Bowral and Goulburn.

-In February 1998, Dr Stuart-Harris moved to Canberra to be a Consultant Medical Oncologist at the Canberra Hospital.
+In February 1998, Professor Stuart-Harris moved to Canberra to be a Consultant Medical Oncologist at the Canberra Hospital.
 He also had an honorary academic appointment at the ANU and was part of the Faculty of the new Medical School of the ANU.

 In 2004 he was appointed Director of Cancer Services in the ACT and also Southern Local Health District, NSW, but also continued to work as a Medical Oncologist in Canberra, subspecialising in the management of breast cancer.